5. Transformations#

 5.4.2.
 Axis-angle rotation#

 The three rotation transformations are only useful if we want to only rotate around one of the three co-ordinate axes.
-A more useful transformation is the rotation around the axis that points in the direction of a vector, \(\vec{v}\) say, which has its tail at (0,0,0) (Fig. 5.12).
+A more useful transformation is the rotation around the axis that points in the direction of a vector, \(\mathbf{v}\) say, which has its tail at (0,0,0) (Fig. 5.12).

 ../_images/05_axis_angle_rotation.svg